cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

         :heavy_check_mark: ***NOTE*** If you do this the first time, your Web Browser might block the Popup Window!

     1. Perform Smart State Analysis: Navigate to the Virtual Machine you just ordered and click on ***Configuration*** -> ***Perform SmartState Analysis***.
-Thie action can take a few minutes to complete.
+This action can take a few minutes to complete.
 After it finished, you should see the list of installed packages and can verify httpd is on the list

     1. Check the log files: First you will have to SSH into the workstation and from there you can log into CloudForms.
 You should find the hostnames in the RHPDS details.
 The Ansible logs can be found in /var/lib/awx/job_status.

-## Advanced labs
+## 1.8.
+Advanced labs

 If you were able to complete all the steps and still have some time left, here are a couple of things you can do to get more familiar with CloudForms.

-### Use the Self Service user Interface
+### 1.8.1.
+Use the Self Service user Interface

 The user interface we used so far is often referenced as the "Operations UI" or the "Classic UI".
 A new, more modern, Self Service user Interface is also available and receives improvements with every release.